-I am a student pursuing a degree in primary education at Kampala International University.
+I am a student pursuing a degree in secondary education at Kampala international university.
 Following the requirements for finalizing my study, am required to conduct a research study.
-I thus have to conduct a research study with the title; The Assessment of Hearing Aids to learners with Hearing Impairment in Nairobi Kenya, so as to come up with this study.
-I need your support by helping to complete this questionnaire.
+I thus have to conduct a research study with the title.
+So as to come up with this study, I need your support by helping to complete this questionnaire.
 The information that you will provide will be treated with high degree of confidentiality.
 Thank you in advance.